A – Definitions of Ailments

 A

 – Abdominal pain – Can have causes that aren't due to underlying disease.
 Examples include constipation, gas, overeating, stress, or muscle strain.
-Less serious causes of abdominal pain include constipation, irritable bowel syndrome, food allergies, lactose intolerance, food poisoning, and a stomach virus.
+Less serious causes of abdominal pain include constipation, irritable bowel syndrome, food allergies, lactose intolerance, food poisoning, and a stomach .
 Other, more serious, causes include appendicitis, an abdominal aortic aneurysm, a bowel blockage, cancer, and gastroesophageal reflux.

 – Abortifacient – Causes induced abortion.
 Induces abortion or miscarriage.